rvikunwar/aws/readme.md

   - then stop the instance
   - build an AMI from it, this will also create EBS snapshot.
   - now, we can start our AMI as EC2 instance.

+# EBS volume types
+AWS provides following ebs volume types based on performance, performance and storage capacity.
+- SSD (Solid State drive)
+  - General purpose SSD (gp2/gp3)
+    - Used for general purpose workload.
+    - Cost effective and low latency, ranges from size 1 Gib to 16 Tib.
+    - GP2
+      - maximum throughput of 160 MiB/s.
+      - provides a baseline performance of 3 IOPS per 1Gb storage.
+      - also have an ability to brust upto 3000 IOPS for volume size of less than 1 Tb and 16,000 IOPS at 5334 Gib.
+    - GP3
+      - provides a consistent baseline rate of 3,000 IOPS and 125 MiB/s.
+      - additional IOPS (upto 16,000) and throughput (upto 1,000 Mib/s) can be added for additional cost.
+  - Provisioned IOPS SSD (io1/io2)
+    - Used for intensive I/O workloads, like database workload (sensitive to storage and consistency).
+    - Used for critical business applications with sustained IOPS performance.
+    - Can be used for application which require more than 16,000 IOPS.
+    - IOPS rate can be specified when the volume is created.
+    - Size can range from 4Gib to 16Tib.
+    - have a throughput limit range of 256 Kib for each IOPS, upto a maximum of 600 MiB/s (at 32000 IOPS).
+- HDD (Hard disk drives)
+  - St1
+    - Throughput optimized HDD volumes provides low cost magnetic storage that defines performance in terms of throughput rather than IOPS.
+    - Is good for large, sequential workload such as data warehousing and log processing.
+  - Sc1
+    - Cold HDD volumes provides low cost magnetic storage that defines performance in terms of throughput rather than IOPS.
+    - It has lower throughput limit than St1 which makes it ideal for large cold sequential workload.